 When applying for new credit cards, it's a good idea to research different types of credit cards and determine what card might be best for you, based on your spending habits and current credit scores

 For instance, if you travel a lot, a rewards credit card might be worth considering.
 Also, if you have low credit scores, you may not qualify for certain credit cards with lower interest rates, rewards, or cards without an annual fee.

-One way to find a card that is a good fit is to check out Experian’s credit card marketplace.
-If you sign up for a free account, you can use our credit card matching technology to analyze your individual credit situation, and get matched with cards you’re more likely to qualify for and that make sense for you based on your spending habits.
-(You’ll also get a free FICO® Score and Experian credit report when you sign up.)
+One way to find a card that might be a good fit is to check out Experian CreditMatch.
+If you sign up for a free account, you can use our credit card matching technology to analyze your individual credit situation, and get matched with cards you're more likely to qualify for and that make sense for you based on your spending habits.
+(You'll also get a FICO® Score and Experian credit report for free when you sign up.)

 Advantages of Credit Cards

 Consumers can receive several credit cards which gives them the flexibility to use them whenever they need them.
 The best strategy is to pay off the debt in full each month.